jake-b/stratux/ry835ai/readme.md

 RA835AI Rasberry Pi "HAT" for Stratux
 =====================================

+This board is designed for DEVELOPMENT PURPOSES ONLY.
+It is not intended for use in flight or in an airplane.
+Use this board at your own risk!

 This is a really rough draft of a "HAT" (Hardware Attached on Top) to connect a RA835AI to the Rasberry Pi for use primarily with Stratux.

 Currently it is just  a starting point.
 Some things yet to work out:

-- Is it connected correctly?
 - Is FSYNC supposed to be grounded?
 Data sheet says yes; forums leave doubt.
-- Pull-ups for I2C?
+- Pull-ups for I2C? - not necessary, as I understand that the Pi itself has 1.8k pullups

 I tried by best to keep the ground planes clear of traces so that hopefully it shields the GPS module from the Pi processor underneith.